 Emergency – requires action in less than thirty (30) days.
 A major event such as, but not limited to, the freezing of a water system and/or the failure of a heating system would qualify for an emergency loan.

 Non Emergency – time frame allows for the request to come before the Finance Committee, with documentation supporting the request.
 After the Finance Committee has reviewed the request, at a regularly scheduled meeting, it will make a recommendation and forward the request to Diocesan Council for action.

 When a need for emergency financial assistance arises:

-- A call will be placed to the office of the Diocesan Administrator, notifying the Diocese of the need and the immediacy of that need, after consulting with a skilled tradesperson.
+- A call will be placed to the office of the Finance Manager, notifying the Diocese of the need and the immediacy of that need, after consulting with a skilled tradesperson.

 - The telephone request will be followed up with a formal written financial assistance request and a quotation for the contractor(s).
 The request is to be signed by any two members of the congregation’s leadership.
 A copy of the congregation’s current financial statements and budget are to be submitted with the written request.